ebanks28/cs4265-retail-inventory-big-data-project/README.md

 - Parquet and CSV data formats

 ## Dataset
-The dataset used in this project is the Online Retail dataset.
+The dataset used in this project is the UCI Online Retail dataset.
 Due to GitHub file size limits, the dataset is not stored in this repository.

 Download it from: